ingo/ingo.github.io/_recipes/german_spent_grain_bread_biertreberbrot.md

 time: 65 mins
 title: German Spent Grain Bread Biertreberbrot
 ---

+The spent grains add protein, fiber and wonderful malty flavor.
+The bread has a dense, moist texture and is known as biertreberbrot.
 This German recipe for spent grain bread is made with the brewer's spent grain, leftovers from brewing, known as _der biertreber._ The bread made from them is known as _biertreberbrot._

 The spent grain is usually added into a regular dough, along with optional nuts or raisins, which produces a bread with increased protein, fiber, and taste.